Waiting for Bus 6

 Alex

 Yes.
 You should say that you know what it means first.
-I am surprised.
+I'm surprised.
 You then say that you study nerd jokes.
+Please!
+This is our last rehearsal.
+We have to get it right at least once before we're stuck up here in front of an audience.

 Blake

-I was trying to punch it up some.
+Well, I was trying to punch it up some.
 Having the nerd jokes line come out of nowhere makes it more surprising.
+I have a natural feel for dialog flow.

 Alex